1

 A PRA, or Public Relations Assistant, is an entry-level professional who supports the public relations team in managing a company’s image and communications.
 Their tasks often include drafting press releases, coordinating events, monitoring media coverage, and assisting with social media campaigns.
 PRAs help ensure that the public receives accurate and positive information about the organization, working closely with PR managers and other team members.
 This role is ideal for individuals interested in communications, media, and reputation management.

-What is a PRA job?
+What does PR mean for a job?

 What are some typical challenges faced by a Public Relations Associate (PRA) when managing multiple client accounts?